mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## GPIOs
 - What is a GPIO?
 What does it stand for and what are its use cases?
 - What does "GP" refer to?
+- What can I do if I don't have enough GPIOs?

 ### Design/Implementation
 A lot on GPIO design is very applicable, more in-depth questions are covered in the CMOS and Amplifiers subsections of Analog Electronics.
 These questions will just be surface-level that are more applicable in embedded applications.